htschmed/finalproject/readme.md

 These columns are an aggregation of reddit data from previous row date to current row date

-*total:* total number or reddit posts
+*posts:* total number or reddit posts

 *mean:* mean score of sampled posts